Educational Manager for Programming at

-International Games Architecture and Design (IGAD) which is part of the MADE Academy at the NHTV University of Applied Science in Breda, Netherlands.
-Member of the Lectureship Entertainment Technology (LET) Research Group.
+International Games Architecture and Design (IGAD) which is part of the Academy for Games and Media at Breda University of Applied Science in Breda, The Netherlands.

 – Game engine technology.

 – Real-time graphics, ray-tracing and path-tracing.

 – Image processing, wavelets and compressed sensing.

 The Doctor Who Principle: Microlearning & the Episodic Nature of Almost Everything